Martin-Trinh/Car-Post-Blog/README.md

 * Not logged in user - can only read and browser article
 * Logged in user - can add an article on page, then edit/delete it
 * Admin - has all the functionality ad logged in user, they can further edit/delete other user's posts.
-Admin a also the privelege to promote or demote user's role.
+Admin a also the privelege to promote or demote user's role.g

 ## Technology